digital-asset/daml/docs/source/daml-script/index.rst

 the simplicity of DAML scenarios and all the benefits such as being able to reuse your DAML types and logic while running against an actual ledger.
-This means that you can use it to test automation logic, your UI but also for ledger initialization where scenarios cannot be used (with the exception of :doc:`/tools/sandbox`).
+This means that you can use it to test automation logic, your UI but also for
+:ref:`ledger initialization <script-ledger-initialization>` where scenarios cannot be used (with the exception of :doc:`/tools/sandbox`).

 You can also use DAML Script interactively using :doc:`/daml-repl/index`.